bpk68/university-of-york.github.io/styles/css-styles.md

 Reasons for this include:

--the ability to have multiple files open side by side;
+- the ability to have multiple files open side by side;
--viewing CSS on sites like GitHub, or in terminal windows;
+- viewing CSS on sites like GitHub, or in terminal windows;
--providing a comfortable line length for comments.
+- providing a comfortable line length for comments.

 There will be unavoidable exceptions to this rule—such as URLs, or gradient syntax—which shouldn't be worried about.